Marco3072003/front-end-talenesia/README.md

 - Explore subcourses containing live sessions and modules for a comprehensive learning experience.

 ## Account to login the app

-- Login as a Mentor : mentor@gmail.com
+### Login as a Mentor :
+- Email: mentor@gmail.com
+- Password: 12345678

-- Login as a Student : pelajar@gmail.com
+### Login as a Student :
+- Email: pelajar@gmail.com
+- Password: 12345678

 ## Installation
 - Clone the repository